Login | Register

 Blessed with reserves of both crude oil and natural gas, Trinidad and Tobago has been “monetising” these as fast as it can, and living largely off the proceeds.
 It became a world leader in methanol, ammonia and liquefied natural gas (LNG); it produces steel, and contemplated an aluminium smelter fuelled by natural gas.

-With double-digit growth for much of the past five years (until the economic slowdown that began in 2008), Trinidad and Tobago has the Caribbean’s wealthiest economy, built on Trinidad’s huge (but fast declining) oil and gas reserves.
-These hydrocarbons contributed 62% of government revenue in 2006, and 91% of foreign exchange earnings, while LNG is now the largest contributor to the near US$20 million GDP.
-The United States receives two-thirds of its LNG imports from Trinidad and in 2007 two-way trade totalled US$10.4 billion.
+With double-digit growth for much of the five years before the economic slowdown that began in 2008 (but low single digit growth as it emerged from recession), Trinidad and Tobago has the Caribbean’s wealthiest economy, built on Trinidad’s huge (but fast declining) oil and gas reserves.
+These hydrocarbons in 2014 contributed to approximately 45% of GDP, 58% of government revenue, 83% of exports, and 70% of foreign exchange earnings, while LNG is now the largest contributor to the near US$29 million GDP (2014 estimate, IMF).
+Before the shale revolution, the United States was the largest importer of T&T LNG, receiving over 90% of T&T’s LNG exports, but now just receives just 16%.
+By contrast, approximately 40% goes to Europe, 35% to the Americas (Argentina, Brazil and Chile), and 15% to the East (China, Japan, Korea).
+Still, in 2013 Trinidad & Tobago was the sixth largest LNG exporter in the world, and supplied some 74% of US LNG imports.

 But new oil reserves have become increasingly difficult to find; last year’s blowout in the Gulf of Mexico dramatised the risks of deepwater exploration; and concern has been growing about just how long the natural gas will last.